Wologman/Geospatial/GeoPandas.md

 For raster data, import using the Rasterio library, and add to the same plots.

 For vector basemaps, or to output an interactive html product, work with folium.
-This is a Python API for the Leafet JavaScript library, and uses OpenStreetMaps as the source maps.
+This is a Python API for the Leafet JavaScript library, and uses OpenStreetMaps by default as the source maps (with other tile providers also an option).

 ## GeoDataFrames
 For anything more complex than points, we should use GeoPandas, and create a GeoDataFrame.
 Either by directly reading a vector file with `geo_df = read_file(filepath)`, or by creating one from scratch.